Freymaurer/SAFE-MinExcel/README.md

-# SAFE Template
+# SAFE-MinExcel [WIP]

-This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
-It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
-If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?
+This is meant as a minimal template to set up an Office Excel web add-in.
+It currently works for excel online.
+Sideloading the app for the desktop version needs some testing.

 ## Install pre-requisites